Denis-chen/iot-client-sdk/README.md

 will be reported through `EventListener::OnError` callback.
     - `bool Publish(const String& topic, const String& payload)` - publishes a message to an MQTT topic.
 The function will first try to (re)connect if not currently connected.
 Returns `true` if the publish is successful.
 Else, any errors will be reported through `EventListener::OnError` callback.
 Payload size is currently limited by the implementation (paho mqtt embedded library `MAX_MQTT_PACKET_SIZE = 1024`).
+    - `bool ListenForPrivateMessages()` - subscribes to a private message topic in order to receive private messages.
+The private messages topic name is formed as `<hex encoded MQTT client id>/pm`.
+If `sokRecvKey` is set in `Identity`, encrypted private messages can be received on this topic.
+Returns `true` if the subscribe command is successful.
+Else, any errors will be reported through `EventListener::OnError` callback.
+    - `bool SendPrivateMessage(const String& userIdTo, const String& payload, bool encrypt = true)` - publishes a message on userIdTo's private messages topic (`<hex encoded userIdTo>/pm`).
+If `encrypt` is true and `sokSendKey` is set in `Identity`, the message is sent encrypted.
+Returns `true` if the publish is successful.
+Else, any errors will be reported through `EventListener::OnError` callback.
+Payload size is currently limited by the implementation (paho mqtt embedded library `MAX_MQTT_PACKET_SIZE = 1024`).
     - `bool RunMessageLoop(unsigned long timeout)` - this function is supposed to be periodically invoked by the